apache/couchdb-pkg/snap/README.md

 ## Snap configuration

-There are two levels of erlang and couchdb configuration hierarchy.
+There are two levels of hierarchy within couchdb configuration.

-The default layer is stored in /snap/couchdb/current/rel/couchdb/etc/ and is read only.
+The default layer is stored in /snap/couchdb/current/rel/couchdb/etc/ with in the directory default.d or the file default.ini and is read only.

-The user override layer, is stored in /var/snap/couchdb/current/etc/ and is writable.
+The local override layer is stored in /var/snap/couchdb/current/etc/ and is writable.
-Within this second layer, configurations are set with the local.d directory (one file per section) or the local.ini (co-mingled).
-The "snap set" command works with the former (local.d) and couchdb http configuration overwrites the latter (local.ini).
+Within this second layer, configurations are set local.ini (single file co-mingled sections) or the local.d directory (one file per section).
+The "snap set" command works with the latter (local.d) and couchdb http configuration overwrites the former (local.ini).
-Entries in local.ini supersede those in the local.d directory.
+Entries in local.d supersede those in the local.ini directory.

 The name of the erlang process and the security cookie used is set in vm.args file.
-This can be set through the snap native configuration.
+This should be set through the snap native configuration.
 For example, when setting up a cluster over several machines the convention is to set the erlang name to couchdb@your.ip.address.

 Both erlang and couchdb configuration changes can be made at the same time.

     $ sudo snap set couchdb name=couchdb@216.3.128.12 setcookie=cutter admin=Be1stDB bind-address=0.0.0.0

 Snap set variable can not contain underscore character, but any dashes are converted to underscore when writing to file.
 Wrap double quotes around any brackets or spaces.

     $ sudo snap set couchdb delayed-commits=true erlang="{couch_native_process,start_link,[]}"